 ACC can charge penalties on unpaid and overdue levies, so make sure you pay on time.
 Set up free email and text alerts from the ACC Online Services website (external link) so you don’t forget when payments are due.
 If you’d prefer to pay in instalments rather than a lump sum, call ACC on 0800 222 776 to arrange this.

 ACC rewards self-employed business people and small businesses for putting in place health and safety systems.
 If your business has fewer than 10 employees or a yearly payroll of $578,000 or less, you may be eligible for a 10% reduction in your work levy.
-Our website has useful tips and advice on keeping your people healthy and safe.

 Businesses that own five or more goods vehicles — with maximum operating weights of more than 3,500kg —and can demonstrate good safety management, may be eligible for up to 40 per cent off their vehicle levies.